Sevelar/DisViewer/README.md

 <hr />

 <p>
-  Introducing: DisViewer!
-The live-preview text editor styled in fashioned Discord theme!
+  Introducing: <b>DisViewer!</b> The live-preview text editor styled in fashioned Discord theme!
 This application uses frameworks like <a href="https://electron.atom.io/">Electron</a> and <a href="https://facebook.github.io/react/">React!</a> It shares a lot of functionality from its older predecessor, <a href="https://github.com/Sevelar/Discord-Previewer/">Discord Previewer.</a>

 This project is meant to be a part of the project focusing on creating a live-preview DC Markdown text editor, styled by Discord theme and Markdown styling.
 The old project will receive its final updates in near future, focusing on bug-fixing, maintaining decent security measures and eventually closing the first phase of the project.
 </p>